 Deductions Subject to the 2% Limit in header of articles

-Deductions Subject to the 2% Limit in content page of articles
+Deductions Subject to the 2% Limit

 You can claim part of your total job expenses and certain miscellaneous expenses.
 These expenses must be more than 2% of your adjusted gross income (AGI).
 Claim these deductions from taxable income on Schedule A.